 Colon cancer is not the only condition that shares symptoms with hemorrhoids, and hemorrhoids can turn into something more serious in some cases.
 If you see any blood in your stool, it is important to visit your doctor or schedule an appointment with us.
-It is likely just an irritated hemorrhoid or fissure caused by straining during a bowel movement.
+It is likely just an irritated hemorrhoid or fissure.
 However, it is better to be safe than sorry.
 If you have a more serious condition, you do not want to ignore it.

 Anal or Colon Cancer